hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 ---

 Streaming data processing is yet another interesting topic in data science.
 In this article, we will walk through the integration of Spark streaming, Kafka streaming, and Schema registry for the purpose of communicating Avro-format messages.
-The following implementations should work when the package is compiled properly.
-In addition, Spark, Kafka and Zookeeper are running on a single machine (standalone cluster).
+Spark, Kafka and Zookeeper are running on a single machine (standalone cluster).
 The actual configurations of Spark, Kafka, and Zookeeper are to some extend irrelevant to this integration.

 # Related articles